Blue Whale Challenge: Background

-In November 2015, Renata Kambolina, a Russian teenager, posted a selfie with the caption "nya.bye" before committing suicide; her death was then discussed in internet forums and groups, becoming mixed with scare stories and folklore.
+In November 2015, Renata Kambolina, a Russian teenager, posted a selfie with the caption "nya.bye" before killing herself; her death was then discussed in internet forums and groups, becoming mixed with scare stories and folklore.
 Further suicides were added to the group stories.
-Soon after, Russian journalist Galina Mursaliyeva first wrote about these "death groups" in an article published in the Russian newspaper Novaya Gazeta in April 2016.
+Soon after Kambolina's death, Russian journalist Galina Mursaliyeva first wrote about these "death groups" in an article published in the Russian newspaper Novaya Gazeta in April 2016.
 The article described the "F57" groups on Russian social media site VK, which she claimed had incited 130 teenagers to kill themselves.
-Mursaliyeva's article was criticised at the time of its release for lacking credible data and balance, with the 130 cases of suicide cited being particularly problematic.
-The number was originally suggested by the father of one of the teenagers, Sergey Pestov, who came to the figure 130 by using Russian media sources to look for child suicides he believed were linked to online groups; he then produced a brochure which implied that foreign intelligence operatives were responsible for encouraging Russian children to die by suicide.
+Mursaliyeva's article was criticized at the time of its release for lacking credible data and balance, with the 130 cases of suicide cited being particularly problematic.
+The number was originally suggested by the father of one of the teenagers, Sergey Pestov, who came to the figure 130 by using Russian media sources to look for child suicides he believed were linked to online groups; he then produced a brochure which implied that foreign intelligence operatives were responsible for encouraging Russian children to commit suicide.
 After an investigation by Evgeny Berg for Meduza, Mursaliyeva responded by saying in fact there had been at least 200 suicides.

 The origin of the name "Blue Whale" is uncertain.
-Some reports say that it comes from a song by the Russian rock band Lumen.
-Its opening lines are "Why scream / When no one hears / What we're talking about?" and it features a "huge blue whale" that "can't break through the net."
+Some reports say that it comes from a song by the Russian rock band Lumen, which opens with the lines "Why scream / When no one hears / What we're talking about?", and it features a "huge blue whale" that "can't break through the net".
 Others believe it to be a reference to beaching, where whales become stranded on beaches and die.

 The game is said to run on different social media platforms and is described as a relationship between an administrator and participant.
-Over a period of fifty days the administrator sets one task per day; the tasks seem innocuous to begin with ("get up at 4:30a.m.", "watch a horror movie"), and move on to self-harm, leading to the participant killing themselves on the final day.
-As professor at Russian State University for the Humanities, Alexandra Arkhipova found that the administrators were found to be children aged between 12 and 14, drawn to the story as it became widely reported and not, as the hysteria had intimated, predatory adults.
+Over a period of fifty days the administrator sets one task per day; the tasks seem innocent to begin with ("get up at 4:30 a.m.", "watch a horror movie"), and move on to self-harm, leading to the participant killing themselves on the final day.
+As a professor at Russian State University for the Humanities (RSUH), Alexandra Arkhipova found that the administrators were children aged between 12 and 14, drawn to the story as it became widely reported and not, as the hysteria had intimated, predatory adults.